Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 64: March 5, 2020

+**Today's Progress**: Started using environmen variables in React, finished the article on composition vs inheritance, started reading an article about [5 React Best Practices To Learn In 2020](https://programmingwithmosh.com/react/5-react-best-practices-to-learn-in-2020/) and drank two cups of tea :eyes:.

+**Thoughts**: Although I've been pouring hours into react I still feel like I'm late to the party.
+Not being up to date with how hooks work, PropTypes, using higher order functions and the like.
+Truth is, or at least I hope this is the truth, I'm laying the groundwork for deeper understanding of programming further down the line.
+Sometimes you can't see the forest for the trees.
+Learning in itself has inherit value.

+**Experimented with**: Thinking in react by following [this](https://reactjs.org/docs/thinking-in-react.html).
+I also set some environment variable in `.env.development` by prefixing them with _REACT*APP*_.
+Ending up with something like this
+`REACT_APP_NAME=Vidly in Dev`
+`REACT_APP_VERSION=1`

+I also restricted the removal of movies to admins of the vidly app.

+**Link(s) to work**: [Vidly](https://github.com/Organwolf/ReactJS/tree/react-bootstrap/vidly)

 ### Day 63: May 4, 2020

 **Today's Progress**: Started reading about _Composition vs Inheritancs_ in an effort to be able to create re-usable components in react.
 I also completed the pokemon hooks app as well as fixed two bugs left by the developer that wrote the tutorial.